 Mike joined FRAC in January 2008.
 As web communications coordinator, he is responsible for maintaining and updating FRAC’s website, and the sites for D.C.
-Hunger Solutions and Maryland Hunger Solutions.
+Hunger Solutions, Maryland Hunger Solutions, and the National Anti-Hunger Policy Conference.
 He also writes and distributes FRAC’s Weekly News Digest.

 Mike has an M.S. in telecommunications from the Newhouse School of Public Communications at Syracuse University, and a B.A. from the University of Maryland.

 Signe joined FRAC in 2010 and is a senior child nutrition policy analyst.
 She works with local, state and national governments as well as with anti-hunger organizations to expand the use of child nutrition programs.
 Her focus is to increase participation in afterschool and summer nutrition programs.